Remon-Ansary/Flask-Hotel-Booking-API/readme.md

 # Running the project

-- Atfirst please install and active your virtual environment:
+#### Atfirst please install and active your virtual environment:

-- pip install virtualenv
+- pip3 install virtualenv

-  Once installed, you can create a virtual environment with:
+Create a virtual environment

-- virtualenv [directory]
+- virtualenv venv

-You can activate using following commands:
+Active your virtual environment

-- env\Scripts\activate
+- source venv/bin/activate

 After completing the database setup and installing the packages, you can run the project using the following command: